 S.B.
 No. 523 amends the Transportation Code to allow certain law enforcement professionals, specifically parole officers, peace officers, probation officers, and prosecutors, to obtain a driver's license that includes an alternative to their residence address.
-The bill updates the definition of these roles and specifies that the alternative address can be the office address for parole and probation officers, as well as for prosecutors.
-The bill also clarifies that peace officers can use an address within their municipality or county of residence or employment.
+The bill defines these roles and clarifies that the alternative address can be the office address for parole officers and probation officers, as well as specific addresses for peace officers and prosecutors.

-Additionally, the bill mandates that if a license holder with an alternative address changes their residence or office address, or their name, they must notify the department within 30 days.
-The department is required to accept the specified office addresses as valid alternative addresses for the aforementioned law enforcement professionals.
-This legislation is set to take effect on September 1, 2025.
+Additionally, the bill requires that if a license holder with an alternative address changes their residence or office address, they must notify the department within 30 days.
+The amendments also specify the definitions of "parole officer," "peace officer," "probation officer," and "prosecutor," ensuring clarity in the application of the law.
+The act is set to take effect on September 1, 2025.

 Senate Committee Report: Transportation Code 521.1211 (Transportation Code 521)